Hexafluoroacetone: Synthesis

-Hexafluoropropylene oxide rearranges to give HFA.
+Laboratory methods

+Hydrated HFA can be converted to HFA by treatment with hot sulfuric acid.

+It has also be prepared from hexafluoropropylene oxide, which will rearrange to give HFA when heated in the presence of a Lewis acid such as AlCl3.
+The Lewis acid catalysed oxidation of hexafluoropropylene will also produce HFA, via a similar mechanism.

-In the laboratory, HFA can be prepared in a two step process from perfluoropropene.
-In the first step KF catalyzes the reaction of the alkene with elemental sulfur to give the 1,3-dithietane [(CF3)2CS]2.
-This species is then oxidized by iodate to give (CF3)2CO.
+Although it is commercially available, HFA can be prepared on the laboratory-scale from hexafluoropropylene.
+In the first step KF catalyzes the reaction of the alkene with elemental sulfur to give the 1,3-dithietane dimer of hexafluorothioacetone.
+This species is then oxidized by potassium iodate to give HFA.

 Uses

 Hexafluoroacetone is used in the production of hexafluoroisopropanol: